Nyaluogo/ProcedurallyGeneratedBattlefield/README.md

 Then I did some searching and came across an interesting topic in computational geometry called Voronoi Diagrams.
 According to AlgoAcademy, A Voronoi diagram is a partition of a plane (or space) based on the distance to a specific set of points (called sites or seeds).
 For each site, there is a corresponding region consisting of all points closer to that site than to any other.

-After doing some more background research on the topic, I decided to try building a procedurally generated map using Voronoi diagrams and see where how goes.
+After doing some more background research on the topic, I decided to try building a procedurally generated map using this Voronoi diagrams and see where how goes.

 <img width="1029" height="426" alt="Screenshot 2025-11-19 054306" src="https://github.com/user-attachments/assets/91eb960d-4c46-44ce-b4b0-448a7aa4736c" />
 <img width="1023" height="583" alt="Screenshot 2025-11-19 054243" src="https://github.com/user-attachments/assets/9ebe1761-e519-4bb5-b0d7-4125415cf9ab" />